 Cast member in BAFTA award winning Little Britain

 Over 30 award-winning Gold-spot Orange adverts

 In 2014 Steve began writing and performing as his newest creation 'The Mayor of Kentish Town', a very straight-talking urban Mayor.
 Very quickly he was making short films for the Comedy Central website and now for his own YouTube Channel.
-He is also gong back out on the road to present the Mayor as a live character in stand-up clubs.

 He began his career as a writer for Chris Evans at BSB before embarking on a stand-up career in the early 90s.
 In 1993 he was runner up in the legendary 'So You Think You’re Funny' competition in Edinburgh.
 After running a string of successful nightclubs including 'The Double Six Club', 'The Youth Club' and 'The Regency Rooms' Lenny Beige was born.